.CPP File Extension

-It was initially standardized by the International Organization for Standardization (ISO) in 1998 and has undergone many improvements over the years.
-It is maintained by ISO/IEC JTC1 / SC22 / WG21 with the non-profit Standard C++ Foundation providing support for the C++ software developer community.
+It was initially standardized by the International Organization for Standardization (ISO) in 1998 and has since undergone many improvements.
+It is maintained by ISO/IEC JTC1 / SC22 / WG21, with the non-profit Standard C++ Foundation providing support for the C++ software developer community.

 main.cpp - The source code filename typically used for the main() function of a C++ program, where the program begins execution.

 You can open and edit CPP files with various source code editors, including Microsoft Visual Studio Code (multiplatform), Code Blocks (multiplatform), and Apple Xcode (macOS).
-These applications provide syntax highlighting, auto-completion, and other helpful tools that are helpful for viewing and editing C++ code.
+These applications provide syntax highlighting, auto-completion, and other helpful tools that assist you in viewing and editing C++ code.

 You can also open and edit CPP files with a plain text editor, such as Microsoft Notepad (bundled with Windows) or Apple TextEdit (bundled with macOS).
 However, these text editors do not provide helpful source code editing features.